 - Active Dry Yeast - Double check the brand you use is gluten free.
 Red Star Platinum is NOT gluten free!
 (Other Red Star yeast is okay.)

-- Baking Powder - I found that using yeast with a little baking powder worked well for better lift.
+- Baking Powder - I found that using yeast with a bit of baking powder worked well for better lift.

 - Eggs - Use size large.

-- Butter - I like to use unsalted butter, but it is a personal preference.
+- Butter - I prefer unsalted butter, but it is a personal preference.

 - Honey or Brown Sugar - This adds a little sweetness.